-Part 2 identifies a set of eleven broader policy and programmatic issues that have arisen out of the review of the projects in the two categories.
+Part 2 identifies a set of 11 broader policy and programmatic issues that have arisen out of the review of the projects in the two categories.
 The ISRP provided a set of programmatic comments, which have been one important source for the identification of these issues.
-The issues are summarized briefly here, with additional explanation developed in attachments when necessary.
+The issues are summarized briefly here, followed by the Council's recommendations for resolving these issues.